JoeMulcahy/Java2DEngine/README.md

 GameObjects now have depth, an object can be draw over or under an existing dev.app.GameObject Added a delete dev.app.GameObject function. this isn't working.
 I tried deleting the selected dev.app.GameObject from the objects ArrayList but throws errors, must investigate further
 Started a feature that can resize dev.app.GameObject from the Attributes Panel

+15/10/23
+I made a few tweaks and additions since the last update.
+The Attributes panel now Called the InspectorPanel has been overhauled.
+The JTextFields have been replaced by comboboxes and spinners The Inspector now allows you to resize, reposition and reshape GameObjects.
+Add a text tool so text can now be drawn.
+Text can also be edited in the Inspector Started a basic collision detection system which was working for rectanglar collisions.
+I scrapped it but gave me an idea on how to implement it better.
+More soon...
+Got basic object animation working (Go nuts mode!) still needs a lot of work but its a good start Also made a few tweaks and ironed out a few issues which the hightlighter I was going to redesign the Inspector using a GUI design tool.
+I bought it JFORM Desigher but still waiting for my licience to come through

+17/10/2023
+Worked on Collision detection.
+I created a Collision class.
+A Collision can be linked to a gameobject.
+It works for rectangular collisions. tried circular collision but I'm having trouble get that working.
+Scaling the collision hitbox has also been trouble some due to the way the Affline class and method work, lots of math involve which I haven't done since highschool
+Created basic Game Charater classes.
+The JForm Designer plugin finally got sorted.
+I start a redesign of the gui soon